 1998 - The Thomas A. Ellison Renovation, aka the Courtyard House Renovation, 5666 Pleasure Point Lane SE, Bellevue WA.
 Original 1959 house designed by architect Roland Terry.
 Renovation landscape design by Alchemy.
 Sold in 2015 to Brad and Lisa Powell.

-1999 - The William and Diana Henderson House, aka The Portage Bay House 2, 2908 Fuhrman Avenue, Seattle WA.
+1999 - The William (Bill) and Diana Henderson House, aka Portage Bay House, 2908 Fuhrman Avenue, Seattle WA.
+2500 sf.
 Sold in 2013 to Daniel Green and Giselle Maartens.
 Bill's sister, Anna Chavelle, had a house designed by Jim Olson.

 1999 - aka Lake Travis Residence, Austin TX.
 Unbuilt.